Mexico And U.S. Change Leadership In Their Embassies

 Landau gained popularity in Mexico by showing interest in the Mexican culture, while tweeting in Spanish.

 - Mexican Ambassador Martha Bárcena at the 2019 Governor's Luncheon in Phoenix.

-- U.S. Ambassador in Mexico Christopher Landau and Mexican President Andrés Manuel López Obrador.
+- U.S. Ambassador in Mexico Christopher Landau and Mexican President Andrés Manuel López Obrador in 2019.

 Office of the President of Mexico